1. Practice Experience Program Progression Policy

 6.1 Participants are required to complete the learning units and unit assessment activities as allocated in the participant’s Individual Program Requirements (IPR).
 The participant must complete the self-reflection and learning plan activities of each learning unit in order for that unit to be considered completed.

-6.2 Participants are required to fully participate in all workplace based assessment (WBA) activities, including ME, supervisor, peer and patient assessments.
+6.2 Participants are required to fully participate in all workplace-based assessment (WBA) activities, including ME, peer and patient assessments.
 Reflection on feedback and learning planning forms part of the WBA.

-6.3 If the participant’s progress is assessed as insufficient by the RTO, remediation may be recommended.
+6.4 If the participant’s progress is assessed as insufficient by the TO, remediation may be recommended.
 For more information, see the Practice Experience Program Remediation Policy.
 If remediation is undertaken, progress as required by the remediation program will be assessed.

-7.5 Continued access to a provider number under the PEP is contingent upon the participant maintaining continuous progression as determined by the RACGP.
+- Continued access to a provider number under the PEP is contingent upon the participant maintaining suitable employment.

 Assessors who undertake the WBA are bound by the Medical Board of Australia (MBA) Guidelines for Mandatory Notifications.
-As such, assessors may be required to report notifiable conduct to AHPRA.
+As such, assessors of PEP WBAs may be required to report notifiable conduct to AHPRA.

 All policies and guidance documents related to the Practice Experience Program are available at the policy page.